starkware-libs/blockifier/crates/blockifier/README.md

 ## Description

-The transaction-executing component in the StarkNet sequencer.
+The transaction-executing component in the Starknet sequencer.